dw/sortedfile/docs/index.rst

 Tests use a 100GB file containing 1.073 billion 100 byte records with the record number left justified to 99 bytes followed by a newline, allowing both line and record oriented search.
-The key function uses ``str.partition()`` to extract the record number before passing it to ``int()``, thus emulating extracting the key from a record populated with data other than whitespace.
+The key function uses ``str.partition()`` to extract the record number before passing it to ``int()``, emulating extraction from a record populated with data other than whitespace.

 Cold Cache
 ++++++++++

-After running `/usr/bin/purge <http://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man8/purge.8.html>`_
+After clearing the buffer cache on a 2010 Macbook Pro with a Samsung
-on a 2010 Macbook Pro with a $50 Samsung HN-M500MBB:
+HN-M500MBB:

 ::